CankayaUniversity/ceng-407-408-2024-2025-Liewave-Lie-Detection-Using-Speech-Processing-Techniques/README.md

 # LieWave: Lie Detection Using Speech Processing Techniques

 ## Project Description
-LieWave is a mobile application designed to detect lies by analyzing speech patterns using advanced machine learning models.
-By processing audio inputs, it identifies subtle cues in tone, pace, and linguistic features to provide a real-time lie probability score.
-This tool can assist in improving communication, enhancing decision-making, and offering valuable insights in various scenarios without relying on visual or facial data.
+**LieWave** is a mobile app that uses advanced machine learning models to detect lies by analyzing speech patterns.
+It processes audio inputs to identify subtle cues in tone, pace, and linguistic features, providing real-time insights with a lie probability score.

 ---